valen214/Massdrop-Ctrl-Keyboard-Ripple-LED/readme.md

 ## Known bugs/limitations
 ~~- double click a key will reset the original "wave front"~~

-- not really appealing when typing in a fast speed (I don't have a led keyboards that have splashing so I don't know what the effect should have looked like.
-I am just doing this by imagination. # It is easy to add limit to distance traveled by the light, I would try if it has any positive effect)
+~~- not really appealing when typing in a fast speed (I don't have a led keyboards that have splashing so I don't know what the effect should have looked like.
+I am just doing this by imagination.~~ # It is easy to add limit to distance traveled by the light, I would try if it has any positive effect)

 ~~function keys (F1 - F12) and navigation keys (Ins, Home) are not working. (funtion keys are little bit tricky, but navigation keys are~~ => easily implemented by updating `KEY_POSITION_MAP`)

-- F1 to F4 will light up on the same time after pressing LCTRL, F9 to F12 will do also after pressing RCTRL
+- F1 to F4 will light up on the same time after pressing LCTRL, F9 to F12 will do also after pressing RCTRL (it is more or less correct in theory)

-This project is just for fun and please don't be serious 😆.
+This project is just for fun and please don't be serious :blush:.

 ## What's different (or added) from the forked project: (root as project folder)